Dr Maike Kittelmann

 My lab is interested in the evolution and development of the nervous system, sensory organs and synaptic connections.
 We take advantage of the vast molecular and genetic toolkits available in model organisms like Drosophila and C. elegans to understand core principles and apply this knowledge in comparative studies to non-model organisms.

-We use a variety of imaging techniques including Confocal microscopy as well as high resolution 3D Serial Block Face SEM and TEM tomography or Synchrotron Radiation Tomography for ultrastructural analysis.
+We use a variety of imaging techniques including confocal microscopy as well as high resolution 3D Serial Block Face SEM and TEM tomography or Synchrotron Radiation Tomography for ultrastructural analysis.

 Teaching and supervision